EvilPudding/Shift3D/README.md

 I've never used any other game engine, so some aspects should be changed.
 If you have used other game engines and have suggestions, they would be welcome.

-Any constructive or destructive critics on the code in general would also be appreciated.
+Any constructive or destructive criticisms on the code in general would also be appreciated.

 ## Screenshots
 ![Screenshot](https://i.imgur.com/jF5aFB7.png)